openmc-dev/openmc/docs/source/methods/random_ray.rst

 :math:`\mathbf{u}_{r,\mathrm{c}}` and :math:`\mathbf{u}_{r,0}` are the local centroid and entry positions of a ray.
 The computation of the local and global centroids are described further by `Gunow <Gunow-2018>`_.

-Using the local position the source in a source region is given by:
+Using the local position, the source in a source region is given by:

 .. math::
     :label: region_source